Contact:

 Leveling in other application areas

 In gutting works and cutting, leveling is used to define cutting planes, align machine foundations, and safely establish the work platform.
 In rock excavation and tunnel construction, the elevation of the alignment, crown, and invert is monitored so that splitting sequences or cutting operations follow planned planes.
 In natural stone extraction, a leveled bench surface helps to release regular blocks; split lines and anchor boreholes can be scribed at consistent elevations.
-In special applications—such as on tanks, shafts, or steel components—leveling supports defined slopes, safe bearing, and a reproducible seat for devices such as steel shear, cutting torch, or Multi Cutters.
+In special applications – such as on tanks, shafts, or steel components – leveling supports defined slopes, safe bearing, and a reproducible seat for devices such as steel shear, cutting torch, or Multi Cutters.
+Interfaces with lifting gear and temporary supports benefit from shared, clearly communicated reference planes.

 Substrates and hydraulic power packs